Top Six Insights for Successful IoT Product Development

 1. Connect or Not?

 Technology adds a cost layer to traditional non-tech-oriented products.
 In particular, adding communication technology can invoke both a non-recurring and monthly recurring cost.
-While it’s “ de riguer ” these days to want to create new IoT products or to add an IoT technology layer to existing products, it’s important to understand the business case and value.
-Adding this layer involves embedding cost into the product with possible monthly subscription costs as well as an initial and continuing stream of expenditures on product development and life cycle support.
+While it’s “ de riguer ” these days to want to create new IoT productions or to add an IoT technology layer to existing mathematical products, it’s important to understand the business case and value.
+Adding this layer involves embedding cost into the product with potential monthly subscription costs as well as an initial and continuing stream of expenditures on product development and life cycle support.
 Without a clear rationale of business value, the product will flounder.
-Solid research conducted before embarking on a project will inform your decision and determine whether the system you consider designing makes business sense.
+Solid research conducted before embarking on a project will inform your decision and determine whether the system you consider designing makes business gumption.

 2. Pick the Right Platform

 When adding intelligence to a product that wasn’t connected before, many startups select hobbyist-grade boards.
 The trouble is, these developer platforms are not suitable for large-scale deployment.
 If the device proves successful and starts generating serious demand, production can’t scale because you can’t source thousands of that type of hobbyist board.
 Off-the-shelf platforms are useful for proof-of-concept (PoC) and as platforms for software developers, but do not confuse these PoC systems with those that are production ready.
-Any experienced hardware developer who has been creating production mass product will know a development system is not a high bulk extensible platform.
-You should only source components and modules for your product that will be available in the anticipated bulks and appropriately costed now and in the future.
+Any experienced hardware developer who has been creating production intensity product will know a development system is not a high intensity extensible platform.
+You should only source components and modules for your product that will be available in the anticipated books and appropriately costed now and in the future.

 3. Don’t Forget Regulatory Impact